Best of

 Hotels that work as a destination themselves, not just a bed.

-- The Hoxton, Chicago Design-led boutique hotel on West Lake — Cabra rooftop, Cira lobby restaurant.200 N Green St Bsmt-12, Chicago, IL, 60607
+- The Hoxton, Chicago Open now Design-led boutique hotel on North Green — Cabra on the roof, Cira in the lobby, and the Lazy Bird cocktail bar in the cellar.200 N Green St Bsmt-12, Chicago, IL, 60607

-- Soho House Chicago Members club with public restaurant + hotel rooms on West Randolph, in the Allis Apartments building.113-125 N Green St Bsmt - 6th, Chicago, IL, 60607
+- Soho House Chicago Open now Members' club and 40-room hotel on North Green, in a converted belt factory — the ground-floor Allis Bar is open to the public; the rooftop and House floors are members only.113-125 N Green St Bsmt - 6th, Chicago, IL, 60607

-- The Emily Hotel Boutique design hotel on Madison Row — Beatnik on the River bar and lobby restaurant.311-319 N Morgan St 1-7, Chicago, IL, 60607
+- The Emily Hotel Open now Boutique design hotel on North Morgan in Fulton Market — Fora for lunch on the patio, Sushi by Bou's speakeasy, and a rooftop cinema in season.311-319 N Morgan St 1-7, Chicago, IL, 60607

 Frequently asked questions